dustinfast/PTC-Sim/README.md

 # loco_sim

-This application is for educational purposes, based on my experience in Postive Train Control.
+This application is  based on my experience in Postive Train Control.
 It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using the Edge Message Protocol (EMP) and consists of three top-level parts:

 **Locomotive Simulator (sim_loco.py)**
 A simulated locomotive (loco) traveling on a track and connecting to track-section specific radio base stations for the purpose of communicating its status (location, speed, etc.) to the BOS at regular intervals.

-Additionally, the loco fetches messages addressed to it in order to receive speed and direction of travel adjustments from the BOS.
+Additionally, locos fetch messages addressed to them in order to receive speed and direction of travel adjustments from the BOS.

-Multiple instances of the locomotive simulator may instantiated.
+Note: Multiple instances of the locomotive simulator may instantiated.
 However, tracks exist seperately for each instance.
 I.e. Virtual locos may occupy identical track sections simultaneously without collision.

 **Message Broker (sim_broker.py)**
 Brokers messages between the BOS and locomotives, allowing bi-directional communication.
 Loco-to-BOS msgs are sent to the broker to be fetched by the BOS, and BOS-to-loco msgs are sent to the broker to be fetched by the loco.